UnlimitedIP (UIP) Trading Up 2.7% Over Last Week

-UnlimitedIP (UIP) traded 0.9% lower against the U.S. dollar during the 1 day period ending at 13:00 PM Eastern on March 19th.
-UnlimitedIP has a market capitalization of $17.17 million and $440.92 worth of UnlimitedIP was traded on exchanges in the last 24 hours.
+UnlimitedIP (UIP) traded flat against the U.S. dollar during the 1-day period ending at 12:00 PM E.T. on March 21st.
 One UnlimitedIP coin can now be purchased for $0.0102 or 0.00000016 BTC on popular cryptocurrency exchanges.
-Over the last seven days, UnlimitedIP has traded 2.7% higher against the U.S. dollar.
+UnlimitedIP has a total market cap of $17.17 million and $440.92 worth of UnlimitedIP was traded on exchanges in the last 24 hours.
+During the last seven days, UnlimitedIP has traded up 2.7% against the U.S. dollar.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.